ODEP - Office of Disability Employment Policy

 Q&A: Community Employment Agencies

-- 1. What job development and support strategies have been effective in helping job seekers find and keep integrated,
+- 1. What job development and support strategies have been effective in helping job seekers find and keep integrated, community-based jobs?

 Title Author Resource Positive Personal Profile TransCen, Inc.

 One of the keys to jobseekers successfully finding and keeping jobs they like and are skilled at doing is for job developers to really get to know their jobseekers.
 The Positive Personal Profile is a tool to guide job developers through the process of learning a jobseeker’s interests, preferences, skills, talents, experiences, dislikes, support needs and more.
 By gathering this information, a job developer has the information necessary to approach the right employers and is armed with great information to market about the jobseeker once the employer is approached.
 This packet describes how to develop such a profile, offers a form to use to collect the information, and guides the user through several information-gathering techniques.

 Strategies Used by Employment Service Providers in the Job Development Process: Are they consistent with what employers want?
 Monica Simonsen, Ph.
 D.